Welcome to Week 8 Start ‘Em, Sit ‘Em.

 C.J.
 Stroud – Over his last two games against the Patriots and Packers without Nico Collins (hamstring), Stroud has completed just 58% of his throws for just 278 yards (5.4 YPA).
 I’d be very concerned about Stroud’s outlook if this weren’t a great matchup.
 The Colts are generating pressure on just 25% of their opponents' dropbacks, the second-lowest rate and ahead of only the Panthers (24.3% pressure rate).
 Stroud has played against the Colts and their Cover-3 zone three times, and he’s completed 71% of his throws for 294 passing yards per game (8.4 YPA) and a 6:0 TD-to-INT ratio.
 Of course, he had his guy Collins in every one of those outings.

-Jonathan Taylor – Returned to limited practice on Wednesday.
+Jonathan Taylor – Returned to full practice on Thursday-Friday.
 Taylor has missed the last three games while nursing a high ankle injury to the same leg that required surgery after the 2022 season.
-If he can suit up, it’s likely that he’ll be a bit more limited than usual.
+Taylor will likely be close to his full role since he’s had three weeks to get right, and he was practicing in full this week.
+It’s not a great matchup.
 Houston held Taylor to 16/41/1 rushing back in Week 1, and they’re allowing the eighth-fewest rushing yards per game (79.7) this season.

 Sit ‘Em